 - Local receiving accounts in 10 currencies – send and receive money with no fees

 - Integration with accounting software like Xero and other apps

 - Bulk payments

 - Business multi-currency account – send and receive 20+ currencies

 - Dedicated services for small businesses and large enterprises

 - Process payroll and get paid by clients

 - Integration with accounting software like Xero

-But if you’re not a frequent traveler, freelancer, or growing international businesses, CurrencyFair can give you more control on the exchange rate and they have phone support if you need it.
+But if you’re not a frequent traveler, freelancer, or growing international business, CurrencyFair can be better and they have phone support if you need it.